ryankwondev/ryankwon.dev-legacy/pages/a-generalized-approach-to-the-pursuit-evasion-problem-on-an-infinite-grid-with-even-distance-constraints.md

 ### 6.1.
 Implementation details

 We implemented the proposed algorithm for the pursuit-evasion problem with even-distance constraints using Python and the NetworkX library for graph manipulation.
-The simulation was run on a standard desktop computer with an Intel Core i5 processor and 8 GB of RAM.
+The simulation was run with the Python 3.9 runtime on Jupyter Notebook at the KISTI National Supercomputing Center.

 ```python
 import networkx as nx